TinyCircuits/TinyCircuits-Wireling-0.69-Screen-OLED-AST1014/README.md

-# TinyCircuits Whisker 0.69 Screen OLED
+# TinyCircuits Wireling 0.69 Screen OLED
 # AST1014 Rev1

 The design files are located under design_files/ for the TinyCircuits AST1014 Rev 1 PCB.
-This is a whisker board which features a 96x16 pixel White Monochrome OLED display which can be controlled using the TinyCircuits TinierScreen library.
+This is a Wireling board which features a 96x16 pixel White Monochrome OLED display which can be controlled using the TinyCircuits TinierScreen library.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.